-The annual Christmas concert is held in St Andrew's Church, Oxshott, just before Christmas (it seemed appropriate).
+The annual Christmas concert is usually held in St Andrew's Church, Oxshott, just before Christmas (it seems appropriate).

 In mid-June, we give our Summer Concert, in recent years in collaboration with Horsley Choral Society, which is also conducted by Val Beynon.

-Rehearsals are held each Wednesday evening during term time, from 8pm to 10pm, in St Andrew's Church Hall, Oakshade Road, Oxshott KT22 0LE.
-The hall, and the adjacent church where we hold some of our concerts, is accessible to wheelchair users, with a ramp from ground level.
+Rehearsals are held each Wednesday evening during term time, from 8pm to 10pm, in St Mary's Church Hall, Stoke Road, Stoke d'Abernon KT11 3PX.
+The hall is accessible to wheelchair users, with a ramp from ground level.
 Once inside, everything is on the same level, with no steps, and there is a toilet for the disabled.

 The benefits to your emotional, physical and spiritual well-being of singing have been widely publicised in recent years.
 Singing in a group is as much the perfect antidote to a busy, stressful, technology-packed existence as it is an exciting break from the tedium of retirement.
 And there's nothing interesting on television on Wednesday evenings.

 |© Oxshott Choral Society 2007–2022||Contact Us | Links | Members||Any comments?